 They use critical thinking, creativity, innovation and enterprise skills with increasing confidence, independence and collaboration.
 Students analyse data, evaluate design ideas and technologies, respond to feedback, and evaluate design processes used to inform designed solutions for preferred futures.

 Expectations:

-- Students will be expected to work individually and in groups and will be asked to communicate ideas effectively to achieve outcomes. - Students will be expected to bring ingredients from home each week. - Some food products will be consumed by students at school, while others will be taken home.
+- Students will be expected to work individually and in groups and will be asked to communicate ideas effectively to achieve outcomes. - Food products will be mostly consumed by students at school, while others will be taken home.